Chapter 15: The Voice of God 060525

 first thing that alerted me to the fact that human life had been

-destroyed, was the uniquely sickening smell of dead human flesh.
+destroyed was the uniquely sickening smell of dead human flesh.
 I had

 smelled this odor too many times now.
 It was impossible to locate the

-the area so much.
+area so much.
 What wasn't hard to determine, however, was the

 destruction of a very large enemy base camp, which had obviously been